cwmoreiras/cwmoreiras.github.io/about.md

 I'm Carlos.
 I'm an embedded systems engineer who lives in the Bay Area, California.

-I love hardware hacking, well-designed software, video games, science fiction, my dog, and my wife, and not in that order.
+I love hardware hacking, science fiction, the outdoors, my cat, and my wife, and not in that order.

-To subscribe to the RSS feed, use the link [Link]http://porter.cloud/atom.xml with your favorite RSS reader.
+To subscribe to the RSS feed, use this [link](http://porter.cloud/atom.xml) with your favorite RSS reader.

 Black Lives Matter.